Pittsburgh Pirates vs New York Mets Odds, Spread, and Totals

 Pirates vs Mets Betting Trends

-- The under is 11-7-2 when the Mets play at Citi Field.
+- The over is 16-14-3 when the Mets enter the game as favorites.

 Pirates vs Mets Injury Reports